kaio6fellipe/kubestronaut/CKA/tips.md

 ## 3. Around Logging and Monitoring

 - Just understand how to use the `kubectl logs` and `kubectl top`(depends on metrics-server) commands.
 Don't worry about complex monitoring solutions for the exam.

+## 4. When in doubt, double check

+- This applys to everything in the exam.
+You must verify your work by yourself.
+For example, if the question is to create a pod with a specific image, you must run the kubectl describe pod command to verify the pod is created with the correct name and correct image.